Frequently Asked Questions

 Carthage is about 23 miles from Nauvoo, a 30-minute drive.
 There is no public transportation between the two cities, so visitors need personal vehicles to get there.
 There are a few suggested routes; study the map in advance as cellular service on some stretches may be unreliable.

 The Joseph Smith Historic Site, owned and operated by the Community of Christ, asks visitors who take their guided tour to pay a site preservation fee to help them maintain their historic buildings.
+We encourage visitors to consider taking this tour in order to learn more about Joseph's family life in Nauvoo and his descendants.

 Nauvoo Historic Sites does not operate any restaurants or hotels.